 Best Time To Visit Wailuku, Maui

-Wailuku can be enjoyed year-round, but many visitors love the slightly cooler temperatures compared to South or West Maui.
+Central Maui can be enjoyed year-round, but many visitors prefer the slightly cooler temperatures to those in South or West Maui.

 - Spring and fall offer great weather and fewer crowds